 Testing is a crucial part of any B2B Facebook marketing strategy, and split testing is invaluable for ads in particular.

 Split tests, or A/B tests, allow you to test one factor of your ads at a time, like a changed audience targeting, bid, copy, image, or video.
 This helps you see what helps you attract more of your target audience and drive results at the lowest cost possible.

 Keep in mind that when you enter multiple sets of copy and/or visuals to test, Facebook will automatically create combinations and run them to see which are most impactful.

 You can see different combinations of copy and images for similar offers from Hootsuite below:

-Most users are accessing Facebook primarily through their mobile phones.
+98.5% of Facebook users are accessing the platform primarily.
 This means that your B2B Facebook Ads absolutely need to be mobile-friendly.